Friday, December 27, 2024

 If you find that your stew is overcooked or undercooked, don’t panic- there are a few things you can do to salvage the dish.
 If your stew is overcooked and the meat is tough, you may be able to make it more tender by adding a bit of broth or stock and continuing to cook it over low heat until the meat breaks down.
 Alternatively, if your stew is undercooked and the vegetables are still hard, you can try transferring the dish to a slow cooker or pressure cooker and cooking it for an additional hour or two.
 Finally, don’t be afraid to taste and adjust your seasonings as needed to improve the overall flavor of the dish.

-See also How Long Is Beef Stew Good For
+See also Beef Stew Lidl

 Variations on Classic Beef Stew Recipes